j2css/j2c/README.md

 ### But, seriously...

-This is mostly intended as a client-side helper to generate styles for Virtual DOM components (React, Mithril, Mercury...).
+This is mostly intended as a client-side helper to generate styles for Virtual DOM frameworks (Mithril, React, Mercury...).

 Whether or not this is useful as a general CSS replacement remains to be seen.